 There’s usually a little bit of beautiful chaos, lots of laughter and then some counting.
 We do have some records to break, which is why we need your help.
-We count the number of children breastfeeding at the same time (the latch count), how many breastfeeding people gathered and the total number of people who come out to show their support, so bring as many friends and family members as you can.
+We count the number of children breastfeeding at the same time (the latch count), how many breastfeeding gathered and the total number of people who come out to show their support, so bring as many friends and family members as you can.

 We recognise that everyone’s breastfeeding journey looks different and we want the Global Big Latch On to be as fun and inclusive as possible, while still reaching our aims of positively supporting breastfeeding in public and making it a normal part of day to day life.

-You can be included in the latch count by latching a child or children; using an supplemental nursing system or nipple shield; expressing milk (hand or pump) or by feeding your child breast milk via an alternative method.
+You can be included in the latch count by latching a child or children; using a supplemental nursing system or nipple shield; expressing milk (hand or pump) or by feeding your child breast milk via an alternative method.
 Remember no one checks for milk transfer, children do not have to stay latched for the whole time and all ages are very welcome.